From French Vineyards to Oregon Tables

 The Domaine was previously known as Domaine de la Prévôté and has been in Jean Baptiste’s family for three generations prior.
 Now with Stéphane, they have created a new brand, Bonnigal-Bodet, Vignerons, and are creating a renaissance at the Domaine as the fourth generation.

 Upon taking over the Domaine, they began to identify and isolate the highest quality vineyards of Chenin Blanc and Malbec.
-Isolating these vineyards has resulted in three astonishing cuvées: two Chenin Blancs, Le Clocher and Les Clos de Beauce and one Malbec, La Cuvée de la Prévôté.
-Hard work in the vineyards and proper timing of the harvest allow them to employ a non-interventionalist methodology in their winemaking, which results in the greatest expression of the Touraine-Amboise terroir.
+Isolating these vineyards has resulted in a multitude of astonishing cuvées, each is farmed and vinified the same, but the unique differences between them speaks to the identity of terroir.
+Hard work in the vineyards and proper timing of the harvest allow them to employ a non-interventionalist methodology in their winemaking, which results in the greatest expression of the Touraine-Amboise soils and climate.
 This gives their Chenin Blanc exceptional character and bracing acidity, and their Malbec great depth and personality.

 The soils are worked throughout the whole year, the grass in the vineyards is controlled to preserve the microbial life of the soil, and the vines are treated with only biological products.
 In Autumn, once the sugar and acidity have reached optimal balance, the grapes are harvested by hand to avoid damage to the fruit as well as damage to the vines.
 Then the grapes are sorted, only the best ones are pressed, and the alcoholic fermentation is allowed to occur naturally from the yeasts of the vineyard.
-All this care and attention to detail is done “in order to better transcribe the emotion of our terroirs,” as said by the vignerons, though it was said in French so it sounded even better.
-For sure you will have your own happy emotions once you try these wines!
+All this care and attention to detail is done “in order to better transcribe the emotion of our terroirs,” as said by the vignerons, though it was said in French so it sounded even better!

 A winding wooded driveway slowly leads to a secluded fairy-tale-like château in the Loire Valley, between the towns of Chinon and Saumur.
 Made of white limestone with prominent spires, it is a large classic château, and though it is grand indeed, inside you will find a family that is endlessly friendly, welcoming, and humble.
 Sébastien du Petit Thouars and his wife D’Arcy own, live in, and run the château with their two young kids.
 The family took it over in 1636 and it has been handed down from father to son since that time.
 I was invited there for lunch one day and lucky for me, they also happen to make wine.